mzattera/v4j/docs/008/index.md

 Following the work described in [Note 005](../005) and [Note 007](../007), I created a grammar for words in the Voynich.
 This grammar covers almost two thirds of tokens (62% of tokens, or 21.6% of terms) in the concordance version of the manuscript.
-Moreover, it is the best grammar created so far accordingly to the F-Score, a standard measure widely adopted to quantify performance of classifiers.
+Moreover, it is the best grammar created so far accordingly to the F1, a standard measure widely adopted to quantify performance of classifiers.

 In this note I use the terms "model", "graph", "grammar", "state machine", and "classifier" more or less interchangeably to indicate a representation of the inner structure of Voynich words, as it is typically possible to move from one representation to an equivalent one (e.g. from a formal grammar to the equivalent state machine, to the graph depicting the machine,